spc-group/tiled-server/docs/create.md

 retired catalogs).
 A comment section of the template shows how to add addtional catalogs.

+#### EPICS Area Detector data files

-**NOTE**: If your files are written by EPICS area detector during bluesky runs, you do not need to add file directories to your tiled server configuration if these conditions are met:
+If your files are written by EPICS area detector during bluesky runs, you do not need to add file directories to your tiled server configuration if these conditions are met:

 - Lightweight references to the file(s) and image(s) were written in databroker (standard ophyd practice).